Clermont Water Update

 Clermont Water Quality Response Plan

-Isaac Regional Council is committed to maintaining, renewing and expanding its water infrastructure to meet the present and future needs of the communities of the region.
+Isaac Regional Council is committed to maintaining, renewing and expanding its water infrastructure to meet the present and future needs of our communities in the Isaac region.

-In partnership with government and industry, Council continues to invest significantly in this essential function as part of a focus on improving water infrastructure and service delivery.
+In partnership with government and industry, Council continues to invest significantly in this vital function as part of a focus on improving water infrastructure and service delivery.

-Council acknowledges the region’s communities have experienced past issues in relation to water supply, but is working hard to deliver long-term solutions, particularly in the area of drinking water quality.
+Council acknowledges the region’s communities have experienced past issues in relation to water supply (security and quality), but is working hard to deliver long-term solutions, particularly in the area of drinking water quality.

-The Clermont Water Quality Response Plan released in July 2020, was updated in August 2020 remains accurate as of February 2021.
+The Clermont Water Quality Response Plan, released in July 2020, has been updated periodically since this time and remains current as at April 2021.

 Investing in Water Infrastructure